Cliffhanger (video game)

-Cliffhanger is a beat 'em up, platform game that was released on October 17, 1993 based on the film of the same name.
+Two beat 'em up platform video games based on the film Cliffhanger (1993) were released in 1993.
+One was developed by Spidersoft for the Nintendo Entertainment System (NES), Game Boy, Game Gear and Amiga.
+Another was developed by Malibu Interactive for the Super Nintendo Entertainment System (SNES), Sega Genesis, and Sega CD.
+Sony Imagesoft published all except the Amiga version, which was published by Psygnosis.

 Plot

 A plane filled with terrorists attempting to steal money from a treasury plane while airborne is shot down by an FBI plane.
 The terrorists survive and send out a distress signal, to which the main character, Gabe, responds.
 However, Gabe does not know that the mayday signal is coming from a group of terrorists, and after reaching them, the terrorists capture Gabe's partner, Hal, and hold him hostage.
 Gabe must then set out and retrieve the money in order to save Hal.

 Gameplay

 The game begins with Gabe responding to the call, before Hal being captured.
 In order to progress through the game, the player must watch out for enemies and either avoid them by jumping or defeat them by attacking with various weapons, such as a knife or a gun.
 There are also bosses after every few levels, the final boss being Qualen, the leader of the terrorist group.
 In some versions of the game the player can also collect money bags scattered throughout the levels to increase their game score, up to the possible maximum of 958845.